Efstapap/3.3.-mongo-replicated/INSTALL.md

      ```
      docker ps
      mongo --port 30001
-     "rs.status()"
+     rs.status()
      ```

-   This command will connect to the primary node and display the status of the replica set.
+   These commands will connect to the primary node and display the status of the replica set.

 5. Run the Virtual Laboratory:
    - You are now ready to run the virtual laboratory.
 Execute the following command to start the main script: